 Do you accept transfer patients from out of town?

-Patients transferring from another city are welcome at Smiles For Life Orthodontics.
+Patients transferring from another city are welcome at Smiles 4 Life Orthodontics.
 You’ll be considered a new patient, so full diagnostic records will be completed to determine your current condition and proposed treatment.
 No large down payment is required; instead a monthly fee will be assessed during treatment.

 Are adult patients accepted?